saltysoup/a3-bootcamp-ce/Day2/GKE/README.md

 The manifest you just deployed has two Pods.
 Each pod has two containers, one is the nccl-test container, and the other one is a **TCPXO daemon**.
 This is the management service which needs to run alongside the main GPU application container that intends to use TCPXO.

-> **Every application run as a Pod needs to have this tcpxo daemon container as a sidecar with required volume mounts.**
+> Note: **Every application run as a Pod needs to have this tcpxo daemon container as a sidecar with required volume mounts.**

 Here is an example manifest of adding this daemon as a sidecar container into GPU workloads: